Arturjssln/DeepLearningProject/Proj_253133_270642_271518/Proj2/README.md

     --notrain      Load best stored model and display its prediction on the test_data.
 ```

-To run our convolutional model, run the following command from the src directory:
+To run our **convolutional model**, run the following command from the src directory:
 ```bash
 python test_conv.py